 What does the Franklin County TDC do and are you successful?

 We bring business and Visitors to Franklin County.
-The tourism industry in Franklin County is a $75 million industry.
+The tourism industry in Franklin County is a $272.3 million industry according to a 2018 Tourism Economic Impact study by VISIT FLORIDA.
 Tourist dollars contribute to local restaurants, retail shops, grocery stores, fuel service stations.
 Sales Tax revenues from tourists reduce property taxes to local residents by as much as $300 a year.